AndersDeath/diary2/000-current.md

 # 23 March - Thursday - Yerevan - 175 day of immigration

 My mood is not so good.
+After yesterdays news I am bad.